Last updated: 15 June 2023

 Jobs are our residents’ top priority.

 Prior to the pandemic, London experienced almost full employment.
-The help that was given to find jobs was focussed on those very far from the labour market, and on improving residents’ skills so that they could increase their incomes.
+The help that was given to find jobs were focused on those very far from the labour market.
+We also focused on improving residents’ skills so that they could increase their incomes.

 Now, claims for Jobseeker’s Allowance in the borough are up by 122 per cent since the start of the crisis, and 38,000 residents have been furloughed.

 The challenge has become the supply of jobs.

 We will do everything in our power to ensure that employers who work and profit in the area seek to employ our residents.
 This commitment must start with the council and our partners.